The Radial Masa in a Free Group Factor is Maximal Injective: Asymptotic Orthogonality and Maximal Injectivity

-In section 2 of \cite{Popa.MaxInjective}, Popa essentially shows that the generator masa inside a free group factor has the asymptotic orthogonality property.
+In section 2 of \cite{Popa.MaxInjective}, Popa shows that the generator masa inside a free group factor has the asymptotic orthogonality property.
 The arguments given in \cite{Popa.MaxInjective} (see also \cite[Section 14.2]{Sinclair.MasaBook}) also show that the generator masa has the asymptotic orthogonality property after tensoring by any $N$ without further work.
-As noted in \cite{Popa.MaxInjective}, given any separable diffuse type $\mathrm{I}$ von Neumann algebra $B\neq\mathbb C1$, one can form the free product $B*R$ and the methods of \cite{Popa.MaxInjective} show that $B$ is maximal injective in $B*R$.
+As noted in \cite{Popa.MaxInjective}, given any separable diffuse type $\mathrm{I}$ von Neumann algebra $B\neq\mathbb C1$, one can form the free product $B*R$ (where $R$ is the hyperfinite II$_1$ factor).
+The methods of \cite{Popa.MaxInjective} show that $B$ is maximal injective in $B*R$.
 Indeed, these inclusions $B\subset B*R$ have the asymptotic orthogonality property after tensoring by any $N$.

-In this section we show how the maximal injectivity of a singular masa satisfying the asymptotic orthogonality property can be established without further hypothesis (Corollary \ref{MaxInjective.Masa}).
+In this section we show how the maximal injectivity of a singular masa satisfying the asymptotic orthogonality property can be established without further hypotheses (Corollary \ref{MaxInjective.Masa}).
 We also examine tensor products, showing how the asymptotic orthogonality property after tensoring by $N$ can be used to show that certain tensor products $A\vnotimes B$ of maximal injective subalgebras are again maximal injective.
 In subsequent sections we shall show that the radial masa in a free group factor also has the asymptotic orthogonality property after tensoring by any $N$.
 It will follow that finite tensor products of generator and radial masas are maximal injective.
 We need some technical observations, the first of which easily follows from Popa's intertwining lemma.